ansible/ansible/docs/docsite/rst/plugins/connection.rst

 in your play or by setting the a connection variable (:ref:`ansible_connection`), most often, in your inventory.
 For example, for windows machines you might want o use the :doc:`winrm <connection/winrm>` plugin instead.

-Most connection plugins can operate with a minimum configuration, by defaul they use the :ref:`inventory_hostname` and defaults to find the target host.
+Most connection plugins can operate with a minimum configuration.
+By default they use the :ref:`inventory_hostname` and defaults to find the target host.

-Each plugin documents it's configuration options and how to set, the following are 'connection variables' common to most:
+Plugins are self-documenting.
+Each plugin should document its configuration options.
+The following are connection variables common to most connection plugins:

 :ref:ansible_host
     The name of the host to connect to, if different from the :ref:`inventory_hostname`.
 :ref:ansible_port
-    The ssh port number, for :doc:`ssh <connection/ssh>` and :doc:`paramiko <connection/paramiko>` it defaults to 22.
+    The ssh port number.
+For :doc:`ssh <connection/ssh>` and :doc:`paramiko <connection/paramiko>` the default value is 22.
 :ref:ansible_user
-    The default user name to log in as, most plugins defaul to the 'current user running Ansible'
+    The default user name to use for log in.
+Most plugins default to the current user running Ansible.

-Each plugin might also have a specific version that overrides the general one. i.e :ref:`ansible_ssh_host` for the :doc:`ssh <connection/ssh>` plugin.
+Each plugin might also have a specific version of a variable that overrides the general version.
+For example, :ref:`ansible_ssh_host` for the :doc:`ssh <connection/ssh>` plugin.

 Enabling Connection Plugins
 +++++++++++++++++++++++++++

-Should you want to extend Ansible to support other transports (SNMP, Message bus, etc) it's as simple as dropping a custom plugin into the ``connection_plugins`` directory.
+You can extend Ansible to support other transports (such as SNMP or message bus) by dropping a custom plugin into the ``connection_plugins`` directory.

 Plugin List
 +++++++++++

-You can use ``ansible-doc -t connection -l`` to see the list of available plugins, use ``ansible-doc -t connection <plugin name>`` to examine detailed documentation and examples.
+You can use ``ansible-doc -t connection -l`` to see the list of available plugins.
+Use ``ansible-doc -t connection <plugin name>`` to see detailed documentation and examples.

 .. toctree:: :maxdepth: 1